Skip to main content

 Overview

-I am a Fellow of the Royal Anthropological Institute, a Fellow of the Higher Education Academy, and an executive member of the Society for Studies in Organising Healthcare.
-Since 2016 I have been a member of the Scientific Committee for the international conference on Organisational Behaviour in Health Care.
+I am a Fellow of the Royal Anthropological Institute, a Fellow of the Higher Education Academy, an executive member of the Society for Studies in Organising Healthcare, and a member of the Scientific Committee for the international conference on Organisational Behaviour in Health Care.
+I am on the editorial board of the International Journal of Health Governance, and the Journal of Health Organisation and Management.

 Blogs